MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens-FAQ.md

 If your device was previously set up for someone else, either for a client or for a former employee, and you don't have their password to unlock the device, you can do one of the following:

-- For a device that is enrolled in Intune mobile device management (MDM), you can use Intine to remotely [wipe](https://docs.microsoft.com/intune/remote-actions/devices-wipe) the device and it'll re-flash itself.
+- For a device that is enrolled in Intune mobile device management (MDM), you can use Intune to remotely [wipe](https://docs.microsoft.com/intune/remote-actions/devices-wipe) the device.
+The device then re-flashes itself.
    > [!IMPORTANT]
    > When you wipe the device, make sure to leave **Retain enrollment state and user account** unchecked.
-- For a non-MDM device you can [put the device into **Flashing Mode** and use Advanced Recovery Companion](hololens-recovery.md#re-install-the-operating-system) to recover the device.
+- For a non-MDM device, you can [put the device into **Flashing Mode** and use Advanced Recovery Companion](hololens-recovery.md#re-install-the-operating-system) to recover the device.

 [Back to list](#list)